Custom Search

 ....is another area of excellence.
 From the techniques to the actual sculpting to assembling to painting to wig making, she once again encourages us just by reading to get started, NOW.

-We credit this creative desire though, not only to this book but to the season we are currently in.
+We credit this creative desire though, not only to this volume but to the season we are currently in.
 In the spring we always feel like creating.
 Imagine that lol!

 But we will cover more details about Sue's book in Part 2 of our review.
 Sculpting an Amazing Doll !!

 * * Wish to obtain her COMPLETE BOOK and follow us in this awesome review/project?
-You may purchase it online HERE.
+You may purchase this polymer clay miniatures book online HERE.

 * * and so ends Part 1 of this review on Polymer Clay Miniatures check by soon for Part 2....